What we look for

 Equity and Diversity

 The Faculty of Law is committed to equity and diversity.
-We welcome applications from Aboriginal persons, persons with disabilities, persons from ethnic minorities and racialized communities, persons of minority sexual orientation or gender identity, women, persons from an economically disadvantaged background, and others who may contribute to equity and diversity.
+We welcome applications from Indigenous people, people with disabilities, racialized people, gender non-conforming and trans people, LGBQ people, women, people from an economically disadvantaged background, and others who may face systemic barriers that impact their access to education.

-A candidate may seek permission to pursue studies on a part-time basis, either before admission (from the Admissions Committee) or while studying in the Faculty (from the Associate Dean, Academic).
+A candidate may seek permission to pursue studies on a part-time basis, either before admission (from the Admissions Committee which will consult the Associate Dean, Academic) or while studying in the Faculty (from the Associate Dean, Academic).
 The Faculty may grant permission for the duration of studies or for a limited period, provided that the student can demonstrate that full-time study is not possible for any of the following reasons:

 - Health problems, physical disabilities